-The AD9224 has a highly flexible input structure allowing it to interface with single-ended or differential input interface circuitry.
-The applications shown in Driving the Analog Inputs and Reference Configurations sections, along with the information presented in Input and Reference Overview of this data sheet, give examples of both single-ended and differential operation.
+The AD9225 has a highly flexible input structure allowing it to interface with single ended or differential input interface circuitry.
+The applications shown in this section and the Reference Configurations section along with the information presented in the Input and Reference Overview give examples of singleended and differential operation.
 Refer to Tables I and II for a list of the different possible input and reference configurations and their associated figures in the data sheet.

 The optimum mode of operation, analog input range, and associated interface circuitry will be determined by the particular applications performance requirements as well as power supply options.
 For example, a dc-coupled single-ended input would be appropriate for most data acquisition and imaging applications.
-Also, many communication applications that require a dc coupled input for proper demodulation can take advantage of the single-ended distortion performance of the AD9224.
+Many communication applications, which require a dc-coupled input for proper demodulation, can take advantage of the excellent single-ended distortion performance of the AD9225.
 The input span should be configured so the system's performance objectives and the headroom requirements of the driving op amp are simultaneously met.